doccano/doccano/docs/setup_cloud_storage.md

 3. In Bucket name, enter a name for your bucket(e.g. doccano).
 4. In Region, choose the AWS Region where you want the bucket to reside.
 Choose a Region close to you to minimize latency and costs and address regulatory requirements.
 5. Under Object Ownership, to disable or enable ACLs and control ownership of objects uploaded in your bucket, choose **ACLs disabled**.
-6. In Bucket settings for Block Public Access, choose the Block Public Access settings that you want to apply to the bucket.
+6. In Bucket settings for Block Public Access, choose the **Block Public Access** settings that you want to apply to the bucket.
-7. Choose Create bucket.
+7. Choose **Create bucket**.

 ### Create a .env file